Polkadot-Blockchain-Academy/pba-content/syllabus/7-XCM/5-XCM_in_Polkadot/XCM_in_polkadot_slides.md

 }
 ```

-As we can see, there is no filter on the Exeuction, Teleporting or Reserve transferring side.
+As we can see, there is no filter on the Execution, Teleporting or Reserve transferring side.
 Custom XCM sending is also allowed.

 ---